pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 T ranslation

 "[AuditFile] is a great auditing tool and I love how I can log in while l'm at the client's office instead of worrying about checking out files like I did with the previous software I used."
 - Reviewer A

 "[AuditFile] é uma ótima ferramenta de auditoria e adoro o modo como faço o log in enquanto estou no escritório do cliente, em vez de me preocupar em verificar os arquivos como fiz com o software anterior que usei".
 - Crítico A

 "AuditFile rocks!
 I have the opportunity to look at a lot of accounting tools.
 The sign-up process for AuditFile is one of the easiest I have seen... it only takes a few minutes to be up and running!"
 - Reviewer B

 "O AuditFile é ótimo!
 Tenho a oportunidade de analisar muitas ferramentas de contabilidade.
 O processo de registro no AuditFile é um dos mais fáceis que já vi ... leva apenas alguns minutos para estar em funcionamento! "
 - Crítico B

 "AuditFile.com has been the best project management system we have used, allowing us to easily manage over 20 projects.
 Their integration of file management and progress reporting has made our practice more efficient.
-Additionally, the ability to track our target projects with their
-CRM tool has allowed us to close more deals.
+Additionally, the ability to track our target projects with theirCRM tool has allowed us to close more deals.
 Kevin and his team add tremendous value to our small practice."
 - Reviewer C

-"O AuditFile.com tem sido o melhor sistema de gerenciamento de projetos que temos usado, permitindo gerenciar facilmente mais de 20 projetos.
+"O AuditFile.com tem sido o melhor sistema de gerenciamento de projetos que temos usado,permitindo gerenciar facilmente mais de 20 projetos.
 Sua integração de gerenciamento de arquivos e relatórios de progresso tornou nossa prática mais eficiente.
-Além disso, a capacidade de rastrear nossos projetos-alvo com sua ferramenta CRM nos permitiu fechar mais negócios.
-Kevin e sua equipe agregam um enorme valor à nossa pequena prática".
+Além disso, a capacidade de rastrear nossos projetos-alvo com sua ferramenta CRM nos permitiu fechar mais negócios.Kevin e sua equipe agregam um enorme valor à nossa pequena prática".

 - Crítico C

 "AuditFile.com has been amazing for our firm.
 It's not just a change in platform, but a change in the way we view our audit practice.
 We now have the reach and resources of firms several times our size.
 As a small firm who has had parts of their accounting practice in the cloud for years it's been a goal of ours to move our audit practice to the cloud for quite some time."
 - Reviewer D

 "O AuditFile.com tem sido incrível para a nossa empresa.
 Não é apenas uma mudança na plataforma, mas uma mudança na maneira como vemos nossa prática de auditoria.
 Agora temos o alcance e os recursos das empresas várias vezes o nosso tamanho.
 Como uma pequena empresa que tem partes de sua prática contábil na nuvem há anos, já faz um bom tempo que nosso objetivo tem sido mudar nossa prática de auditoria para a nuvem
 - Crítico D

 "AuditFile is a cloud-based audit solution that lets firms track and manage every aspect of the audit, review or compilation process.
-It's also working on integrating with major online accounting software solutions, so it's more than doing its part to bring audit into the same cloud- based, integrated, automated world that tax and accounting have been in for more than a decade."
+It's also working on integrating with major online accounting software solutions, so it's more than doing its part to bring audit into the same cloud-based, integrated, automated world that tax and accounting have been in for more than a decade."
 - Reviewer E

 (Adapted from: https://auditfile.com/)

-"O AuditFile é uma solução de auditoria baseada em nuvem que permite que as empresas rastreiem e gerenciem todos os aspectos do processo de auditoria, revisão ou compilação.
-Também está trabalhando na integração com as principais soluções de software de contabilidade online, por isso é mais do que fazer sua parte para trazer a auditoria para o mesmo mundo automatizado, integrado e baseado em nuvem em que os impostos e a contabilidade estão presentes há mais de uma década ".
+"O AuditFile é uma solução de auditoria baseada em nuvem que permite que as empresas rastreiem e gerenciem todos os aspectos do processo de auditoria, revisão ou compilação.Também está trabalhando na integração com as principais soluções de software de contabilidade online, por isso é mais do que fazer sua parte para trazer a auditoria para o mesmo mundo automatizado, integrado e baseado em nuvem em que os impostos e a contabilidade estão presentes há mais de uma década ".
 - Crítico E

 TEXTo 2

-Auditor Fiscal de Tributos I - Tecnologia da Informação (TI) - Prefeitura de São
-Luís - MA - FCC - 2018
+Auditor Fiscal de Tributos I - Tecnologia da Informação (TI) - Prefeitura de SãoLuís - MA - FCC - 2018

 Atenção: Para responder às questões de números 99 e 100, considere o texto abaixo.